pierre-fromager/polyregress/README.md

 ## Tests

+Tests are based on [CUnity/Cunit framework](https://gitlab.com/cunity/cunit).
-To setup CUNIT framework from Debian package :
+Setup from Debian package (old release ...v2.1)
 ```
 sudo apt-get install libcunit1 libcunit1-dev
 ```
-To build CUNIT from source, follow the [README](https://gitlab.com/cunity/cunit).
+Or build from source (fresh release v3.2.7), clone repo and follow the Readme.
 Then
 ```
 make
 sudo make install
 ```
-To build CUNIT tests
+I recommend to build from source because setup and teardown can be done both on suite and test.

+Build tests from root project.

 ```
 make
 make test
 ```
-to run tests with or without options (bcChi)
+to run tests with or without options (bci)
 ```
 ./polyregress_test <options>
 ```

 ## Todo

-* Unit tests.
-* Improve arguments flags.
+* Add features from arguments flags.
-* Populate data from file format (csv,..).
+* Populate data from various file format (csv,..).

 ## Links

-* [c++ polyreg](https://gogs.pier-infor.fr/pf.pier-infor.fr/polyreg) to reuse result and play with the gnuplot renderer.
+* [C++ polyreg](https://gogs.pier-infor.fr/pf.pier-infor.fr/polyreg) to reuse result and play with the gnuplot renderer.
 * [Array Pointer](https://www.geeksforgeeks.org/pointer-array-array-pointer/) to understand how to use a 2D matrix with a 1D array and pointers.
 * [Matrices and Linear Algebra](http://www.mymathlib.com/matrices/) to find most common practices on matrices.